mukund-kri/fastify-tutorial/content/docs/getting_started/_index.md

 ```

-How the hell did the browser get a JSON?
+## How the hell did the browser get a JSON?

-Request flow?
+This requires a bit of explanation.
+We'll cover the `http architecture` in class.
+This
+is going to be the core of your knowledge in developing web applications.

-# Exercise
+## Exercise

 Add anther *route* `/bye' that returns the following json.

 ```json
 {"message": "Good bye world"}
 ```

+{{<pagebottomnav>}}